Personal experience: Russian woman on the work of children's doctors in the United States

 Everything was not so scary.
 In the lobby, we had to wait about 15 minutes.
 After a fairly quick weighing procedure, measuring the growth and temperature of the child, which the nurse promptly performs, our pediatrician has already appeared in the office.
 The inspection was rather superficial and quick.
 My questions about further examinations by specialists and additional research methods (which I got used to in Russia with my first child) were answered to me: if there are problems, there will be specialists.

-I, like any mother, was delighted, but I was surprised how a doctor understands that there are no problems, even if he does not look at elementary innate reflexes.
-However, I did not exclude the high professionalism of our doctor, whom we had been choosing for so long on the recommendations of friends and with whom I was pleased, so I did not ask questions.
-They explained to me that the next examination of the child will be in 2 months.
-And so on up to a year: once every 2 months - a scheduled examination of the pediatrician with numerous vaccinations.
+I, like any mother, was happy, but I was surprised how the doctor understood that there were no problems if he didn’t even look at basic innate reflexes.
+However, I did not exclude the high professionalism of our doctor, whom we had chosen for so long on the recommendations of friends and with whom I was pleased, so I did not ask any questions.
+They explained to me that the next examination of the child would be in 2 months.
+And so on for up to a year: once every 2 months - a routine examination by a pediatrician with numerous vaccinations.

 Days went by, baby, thank God, he was not sick and gained weight on breastfeeding by leaps and bounds.
 Our scheduled examinations were the same: 5 minutes of measurements, 2 minutes for a visual examination by a doctor, then 5 minutes of vaccination and 30 minutes of tears of my toddler in the car after 3 injections.